fatuma-saleh/businesscard/README.md

 ## Setup

-Go to [iCard](https://adoring-volhard-7e0798.netlify.app/) and enjoy
+Go to [iCard](https://adoring-volhard-7e0798.netlify.app/) and have a look at the app using

+username:laila
+password:pass or register as a new user and enjoy!

 ## Dependencies